jrc03c/js-csv-helpers/readme.md

 ## `streamLoadCSV(path, config)`

+> **NOTE:** This function currently only works for streaming files from disk.
+I plan to add support for streaming files over the web but just haven't gotten to it yet.

 Given a `path` and a [`config`](#configuration) object, this function returns chunks of a `DataFrame` asynchronously.
 A "chunk" just means a subset of the entire CSV file containing just a few rows.
 Chunks are returned in same order in which they appear in the CSV file; i.e., if you're streaming the file 10 rows at a time, then the first chunk will contain rows 1-10, the second chunk will contain rows 11-20, and so on.
 The number of rows in each chunk can be defined using a `rowsPerChunk` property on the `config` object.

 For example, if I wanted to stream a large CSV 10 rows at a time, I'd do this: